 Table Of Contents

 Quick Summary (Comparison Chart) What Does AWS Cost Explorer Do?
 What Are AWS Cost And Usage Reports Used For?
 What Is The Difference Between AWS Cost And Usage Report And AWS Cost Explorer?
-Take The Next Step: Get Real Cost Intelligence Without Endless Tagging In AWS CloudZero Shows You Who, What, And Why Your Cloud Costs Are Changing
+When To Use AWS Cost Explorer Vs. AWS Cost And Usage Report Take The Next Step: Get Real Cost Intelligence Without Endless Tagging In AWS CloudZero Shows You Who, What, And Why Your Cloud Costs Are Changing

 A major problem led Amazon to introduce Cost Explorer and Cost and Usage Reports.
 Many Amazon Web Services (AWS) users were overspending on services they couldn’t quite identify.

 Before the two cloud financial management tools, the AWS public cloud was like a buffet menu without prices.
-Engineers could use as many cloud resources as they could get away with (and then some), only to be hit with surprise bills at the end of the month or billing cycle.
+Engineers could use as many cloud resources as possible (and then some), only to be hit with surprise bills at the end of the month or billing cycle.

 Quick Summary (Comparison Chart)